Geert Wilders: Political career

 In 1997, Wilders was elected for the People's Party for Freedom and Democracy (VVD) to the municipal council of Utrecht, the fourth largest city of the Netherlands.
 He lived in Kanaleneiland, a suburb with cheap social housing and high apartment blocks, which has a relatively high number of immigrants.
-While a city councilor, Wilders was mugged in his own neighbourhood; some have speculated that this may have catalysed his political transformation.
-He was not rewarded for his time on the municipal council of Utrecht, for in the following elections he would score well below the national average in the University city.

-A year later, he was elected to the Netherlands' national parliament, but his first four years in parliament drew little attention.
+A year later, he was elected to the House of Representatives of the Netherlands, but his first four years in parliament drew little attention.
 However, his appointment in 2002 as a public spokesman for the VVD led Wilders to become more well known for his outspoken criticism of Islamic extremism.
 Tensions immediately developed within the party, as Wilders found himself to be to the right of most members, and challenged the party line in his public statements.
-He was expelled from the VVD parliamentary party, and in September 2004, Wilders left the VVD, having been a member since 1989, to form his own political party, Groep Wilders, later renamed the Party for Freedom.
+In September 2004, Wilders left the VVD, to form his own political party, Groep Wilders, later renamed the Party for Freedom.
 The crunch issue with the VVD party line was about his refusal to endorse the party's position that European Union accession negotiations must be started with Turkey.

 The Party for Freedom's political platform often overlaps those of the assassinated Rotterdam politician Pim Fortuyn and his Pim Fortuyn List.
 After his death, Fortuyn's impact remained, as more and more politicians sought to gain political mileage by directly confronting topics such as a ban on immigration that were, from a politically correct point of view, considered unmentionable in the Netherlands until Fortuyn came on the scene and upended the Dutch tradition of consensus politics with an anti-immigration stance.
 Wilders would position himself to inherit Fortuyn's constituency.
 The Party for Freedom called for a €16 billion tax reduction, a far stricter policy toward recreational drug use, investing more in roads and other infrastructure, building nuclear power plants and including animal rights in the Dutch constitution.
-In the 2006 Dutch parliamentary election, their first parliamentary election, the Party for Freedom won 9 out of the 150 open seats.
+In the 2006 Dutch parliamentary election, their first parliamentary election, the Party for Freedom won 9 out of the 150 seats.